Thank you for your support of the University Writing Center!

 When an assignment is labeled an "exam," a consultant will ask for written evidence that the student has professor permission to seek help on the paper.
 If you want your students to go over an exam in the Writing Center, it should be stated in the assignment that students can ask for outside help, or you can email to give permission: .

 If there is explicit permission, consultants will work together with students to help them read the assignment with understanding, and improve the organization, development, and general clarity of the response.
 As always, consultants will not edit a paper for students as they sit by, but they can discuss patterns of error and ways to address those.
-Consultants will not give answers to questions, but may ask questions like, "What do you have in your notes?" or "Is that what the question is actually asking?" to help students brainstorm and organize a response.
+Consultants will not give answers to questions, but may ask questions like, "What do you have in your notes?" or "How would you prove that to be true?" to help students brainstorm and organize a response.

 Where can I find out more about supporting student writing?